#4 best job in America

 Be trained in a medical model and have the ability to practice medicine in any speciality.
 Finish graduate school and start working on medical team with physicians and other care providers in just three years.

 Receive training in the nursing model and practice medicine independent of a physician team.
-NPs must specialize and usually require an additional four years of school beyond a bachelor's degree
+NPs must specialize and usually require an additional two to four years of school beyond a bachelor's degree.

 Manage patient care in a specific chosen specialty and oversee a care team including nurses and PAs.
 Typically requires an additional six to eight years of training after a bachelor's degree.